ellis-bloor/ellis-bloor.github.io/index.md

 <div>
     <p style="float: right;"><img src="./IMG_2098.PNG"> </p>
-    <p>I am an undergraduate mathematics student at the <a href="https://www.anu.edu.au/">Australian National University</a> with broad interests, but have recently spent some time doing equivariant stable homotopy theory. </p>
+    <p>I am a fifth year graduate student in mathematics at Northwestern, advised by <a href="https://sites.northwestern.edu/getzler/">Ezra Getzler</a>.
+I am interested in algebraic topology and algebraic geometry.
+Currenty, I am thinking about cobordism theory and intersection theory on the moduli space of curves. </p>
 </div>

 Here is my [CV](./CV.pdf).

+### Papers and preprints

-### Honours Thesis
+### Other writings

-My [thesis](./thesis.pdf) was supervised by Dr. <a href="https://maths.anu.edu.au/people/academics/vigleik-angeltveit/">Vigleik Angeltveit</a>, and gives a complete algebraic description of the homotopy Mackey functors of the equivariant Eilenberg-MacLane spectrum HF_2 over the Klein four group.
+My undergraduate thesis, entitled [The Klein four homotopy Mackey functor structure of HF_2](./thesis.pdf).

 ### Expository Writings